 - Sell your house (less financial burden.
 Also, see below)

 - Sell some possessions (raise money, less responsibility, and…see below)

-- Move to a cheap country and hammer away at your online business (yes, it’s possible for you and lots of people are doing this.
+- Move to a country with a lower cost of living and hammer away at your online business (yes, it’s possible for you and lots of people are doing this.
 Some of them even have kids.)

 - Reduce your work hours at your job